yasserglez/arachne/README.md

 Authors
 -------

-Yasser González Fernández
+* Yasser González Fernández
-* Email - ygonzalezfernandez@gmail.com

-Ariel Hernández Amador
+* Ariel Hernández Amador
-* Email - gnuaha7@gmail.com

-Arachne was inspired by Andy Teijelo's FTP Locate.
+Arachne was inspired by FTP Locate, which was created by Andy Teijelo Pérez.
 See also `THANKS.md` for a list of other people who have contributed to the project.